ssciwr/AMMICO/README.md

 ## Contributing

 We welcome contributions to the ammico project!
-If you'd like to help improve the tool, add new features, or report and fix bugs, please follow [these guidelines](CONTRIBUTING.md).
+If you'd like to help improve the tool, add new features, or report or fix bugs, please follow [these guidelines](CONTRIBUTING.md).

 ## Reporting Issues